VIHATTeam/OMICALL-Flutter-SDK/README.md

 You can refer <a href="https://github.com/VIHATTeam/OMICALL-Flutter-SDK/blob/main/OMICALL-Flutter-SDK-Sample/android/build.gradle">android/build.gradle</a> to know more informations.

-- Add this settings in `app/build.gradle`:
+- Add these settings in `app/build.gradle`:

 ```
 apply plugin: 'com.android.application'